-The College of Pharmacy and Pharmaceutical Sciences grants up to a maximum of 30 semester CLEP credits.
+The CPPS grants up to a maximum of 30 semester CLEP credits.
 Credits earned in the natural sciences and mathematics section of the CLEP examination will count toward the degree as free electives, but do not replace the requirement for any specific course in biology, chemistry, physics or mathematics.
 Credits earned with other sections of the CLEP examination will count only toward meeting other general education requirements.